-Simple Instructions on How to Treat Cuts and Small Wounds on a Dog
+Simple First Aid to Treat Your Dog's Cuts and Small Wounds at Home

 I realize that there are some wounds that a lot of dog families are not willing to take care of at home.